-1.8.
-Generally, the threat represented by mass movement to the aquaculture sector is in especially significant in a number of northern and southern regions of the country.
-Specifically, the departments of San Martín, Cusco and Puno are confronted with more severe mass movements risks, since they are more exposed and vulnerable to high/very high level of mass movement hazards.
-The current and future scenarios for 2030 and 2050 show very similar risk levels of mass movements, except for some Junin provinces, where there is a slight increase in risk levels in 2030.
-The following provinces will face a very high risk by 2050: Acomayo, Anta, Azangaro, Bellavista, Calca, Canas, Canchis, Carabaya, Chumbivilcas, Cusco, El Collao, El Dorado, Espinar, La Convención, Lampa, Mariscal Caceres, Melgar, Moyobamba, Paruro, Paucartambo, Picota, Puno, Quispicanchi, Rioja, and Urubamba6.
+- 1.6.
+Generally, the threat ofrepresented by mass movement to the aquaculture sector is in especially significant in severala number of northern and southern regions of the country.
+Specifically, the departments of San Martín, Cusco and Puno are confronted with more severe mass movements risks, since they are more exposed and vulnerable to high or/very high levelsevel of mass movement hazards.
+The current and future scenarios for 2030 and 2050 show very similar mass movements' risk10-risk levels of mass movements, except for some Junin provinces, where there is a slight increase in risk levels in 2030.
+The following provinces will face a very high risk by 2050: Acomayo, Anta, Azangaro, Bellavista, Calca, Canas, Canchis, Carabaya, Chumbivilcas, Cusco, El Collao, El Dorado, Espinar, La Convención, Lampa, Mariscal Caceres, Melgar, Moyobamba, Paruro, Paucartambo, Picota, Puno, Quispicanchi, Rioja, and Urubamba++. - 1.7.
+The flood risk for aquaculture is high in coastal and rainforest areas, both in the country's northern and southern regions.
+In the case of the northeastern rainforest in the department of Loreto, the flood risk is due to the relief's intrinsic characteristics, low slope, and the Amazon River's fluvial dynamics.
+The flood risk level is expected to increase by 2030, compared to the current situation, and will decrease by 2050 due to a reduction in rainfall.

-3 Wang, B., et al (2019) Historical change of El Niño properties shed light on future changes of extreme El Niño. https://www.pnas.org/content/pnas/116/45/22512.full.pdf

-4 MINAM.
-(2016).
-Tercera Comunicación Nacional del Perú a la Convención Marco de las Naciones Unidas sobre el Cambio Climático

-5 PRODUCE.
-(2020).
-Diagnóstico de vulnerabilidad actual del sector pesquero y acuícola frente al cambio climático.
-Retrieved from https://www.produce.gob.pe/documentos/pesca/dgsp/publicaciones/diagostico-pesquero/Tomo-2.pdf

-6 MINAM (2021).
-Plan Nacional de Adaptación al Cambio Climático del Perú: un insumo para la actualización de la Estrategia Nacional ante el Cambio Climático Retrieved from: <a href="https://cdn.www.gob.pe/uploads/document/file/1936379/RM.%20096-2021-MINAM%20con%20anexo%20Plan%20Nacional%20de%20Adaptaci%C3%B3n%20al%20Cambio%20Clim%C3%A1tico%20del%20Per%C3%BA.pdf.pdf.

-Figure 2.
-Risk levels for mass movements: currently, in 2030 and 20507

-1.9.
-The flood risk for aquaculture is high in coastal and rainforest areas in the country's northern and southern regions.
-This is mainly because these areas are highly vulnerable to flooding.
-In the case of the northeastern rainforest in the department of Loreto, the flood risk is high due to the relief's intrinsic characteristics, low slope, and the Amazon River's fluvial dynamics.
-Compared to the current period, the flood risk level will increase by 2030, and will decrease by 2050 due to a reduction in rainfall.
 (Plan Nacional de Adaptación.
-MINAM,2021).

-Figure 3.
-Flood risk levels: currently, in 2030 and 20508

-1.10 The aquaculture sector is at high risk from dry conditions in the country's northern and southern regions, mainly in the rainforest and highlands.
-On the other hand, the risk caused by dry conditions is very high in the departments of San Martín, Cusco and Puno due to the high exposure to dry conditions and the high level of aridity hazard in these departments.
-A slight increase in the level of risk from dry conditions is expected by 2050 due to a projected decrease in rainfall.
-La Convención, Rioja and Toache are the provinces with very dry conditions.
+MINAM,2021). - 1.8.
+Dry conditions in the country's northern and southern regions, also pose a threat to aquaculture, mainly in the rainforest and highlands, while in the departments of San Martín, Cusco, and Puno the threat can be attributed to high exposure to dry conditions and the high level of aridity hazard.
+A slight increase in the level of risk from dry conditions is expected by 2050 due to a projected decrease in rainfall12. - 1.9.
+Glacial retreat, mainly in southern Peru, poses a high to very high risk.
+As glaciers retreat, the volume of sediments and pollutants transported downstream during precipitation events is expected to increase.

-7 MINAM (2021).
-Plan Nacional de Adaptación al Cambio Climático del Perú: un insumo para la actualización de la Estrategia Nacional ante el Cambio Climático.

-8 MINAM.
-(2021).
-Plan Nacional de Adaptación al Cambio Climático del Perú: un insumo para la actualización de la Estrategia Nacional ante el Cambio Climático Retrieved from <a href="https://cdn.www.gob.pe/uploads/document/file/1936379/RM.%20096-2021-MINAM%20con%20anexo%20Plan%20Nacional%20de%20Adaptaci%C3%B3n%20al%20Cambio%20Clim%C3%A1tico%20del%20Per%C3%BA.pdf.pdf?v=1623245610

-Figure 4.
-Level of risk of dry conditions: currently, in 2030 and 20509

-1.11.
-The aquaculture sector is at high/ very high risk from glacial retreat, mainly in southern Peru.
-Due to glacial retreats, a change in the load of sediments and pollutants transported downstream during precipitation events is expected.
 This would alter the quality and quantity of water resources that aquaculture depends on.
 In the central Andes, glacier melting is a direct consequence of rising temperatures, which cause more rain (rather than snow) on glaciers, increasing solar energy absorption as albedo decreases and leading to accelerated ice melt (Herzog et al. 2011).
 Glacier water accounts for 5% of the water contributions to Lake Titicaca in the Puno region.
 Their disappearance would have severe consequences for the water supply provided by the wetlands, especially during the dry season (Hoffmann and Requena, 2012).
 In fact, wetlands play an essential role as they mitigate water losses due to evaporation during the dry season.
 They are critical in controlling the flow of the tributaries into the lake.
 As they are mainly fed by melting glaciers, if water inflow from glaciers disappears, the water cycle and the lake's natural balance may be disturbed.
-Therefore, glacier regression would cause a short period of intensified tributary flows due to ice melting, followed by a major drought (Hoffmann and Requena, 2012, Rabatel et al., 2013)10.

-Increased and very high levels of risk from glacier retreat are expected in the departments of Cusco and Puno by 2030 and 2050.
-The following provinces will have very high-risk levels of glacial retreat in 2030: Urubamba, Anta, Canas, Calca, Canchis, Chumbivilcas, Paucartambo, Melgar, Quispicanchi, Carabaya, Sandia and La Convención.
-The following provinces will have very high-risk levels of glacier retreat in 2050: Anta, Calca, Canas, Canchis, Carabaya, Chumbivilcas, La Convención, Melgar, Paucartambo, Quispicanchi, San Antonio De Putina, Sandia and Urubamba (Plan Nacional de Adaptación.
-MINAM,2021).

-Figure 5.
-Level of risk of glacial retreat: currently, in 2030 and 205011

-1.12.
-The El Niño phenomenon implies higher temperatures and intensified rainfall, which would increase the mortality of the aquaculture sector's hydrobiological resources due to the thermal effect and surge in sediments.
-Additionally, changes in oceanographic parameters due to El Niño will affect aquaculture production due to anoxia.
-Global warming will cause changes that lead to negative impacts on aquaculture https://cdn.www.gob.pe/uploads/document/file/1936379/RM.%20096-2021-
+Therefore, glacier regression would cause a short period of intensified tributary flows due to ice melting, followed by a major drought (Hoffmann and Requena, 2012, Rabatel et al., 2013)13.
+Increased and very high levels of risk from glacier retreat are expected in the departments of Cusco and Puno by 2030 and 2050. - 1.10.
+The El Niño phenomenon implies higher temperatures and intensified rainfall, which would increase the mortality of the aquaculture sector's hydrobiological resources due to the thermal effect and surge in

-9 MINAM.
-(2021).
-Plan Nacional de Adaptación al Cambio Climático del Perú: un insumo para la actualización de la Estrategia Nacional ante el Cambio Climático Retrieved from:

-MINAM%20con%20anexo%20Plan%20Nacional%20de%20Adaptaci%C3%B3n%20al%20Cambio%20Clim%C3%A1tico%20del%20Per%C3%BA.pdf.pdf.